PrefectHQ/prefect/docs/concepts/deployments.md

 ```

 !!! note "Editing deployment.yaml"
-    Note the big **DO NOT EDIT** comment in `deployment.yaml`: In practice, anything in this block can be freely edited _before_ running `prefect deployment apply` to create the deployment on the API.
+    Note the big **DO NOT EDIT** comment in `deployment.yaml`: In practice, anything above this block can be freely edited _before_ running `prefect deployment apply` to create the deployment on the API.

     That said, we recommend editing most of these fields in the Prefect UI for convenience.